Soqueen/GiftyMe/README.md

 ##### 5. Create Yaas API Identifier (SAP)

 ## API REFERENCE
-##### This project is dependend on YAAS service.
+##### This project is using SAP Yaas RESTful API.
 For more information about the API documentation, please visit `https://devportal.yaas.io/services/`

 ## RUN THE APPLICATION
 ##### 1. Clone the project: `git clone git@github.com:Soqueen/GiftyMe.git`